gheeghee

 Before adopting this trendy practice, consider these points:

 • Listen to your body: Some may experience digestive discomfort with ghee.
-Pay attention to your body’s response and adjust accordingly.
+Pay attention to your body’s response and adjust portion accordingly.

 Ghee: More Than Just a Culinary Staple